GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 (4) The submission works reliably (*i.e.*, generates consistent results over time), and is designed to generate true information (*i.e.*, balances comprehensiveness with accuracy).
 The submission does not contain malicious code, such as viruses, malware, timebombs, cancelbots, worms, Trojan horses, or other potentially harmful programs or other material.

-(5) The submission may not use the logo or official seal of the CFTC or any other government agency, and the submission must not claim CFTC or government endorsement.
+(5) The submission may not use any logo or official seal of the CFTC or any other government agency, and the submission must not claim CFTC or government endorsement.

 #### Ownership and Use Rights